-I am a fourth-year PhD student and I am interested in type systems and how to reduce the burden that they place on their users.
+I am a fifth-year PhD student and I am interested in type systems and how to reduce the burden that they place on their users.
 Before coming to Cornell, I have been a Fulbright exchange student at Northeastern University, from which I received an M.S. degree in Computer Science.
 I received my BSc degree in Software & Information Engineering from the Vienna University of Technology (Austria).

 Currently, I am working with Ross Tate on gradual typing for object-oriented languages.
 We are trying to fix the issues that arise when combining gradual typing with other object-oriented language features, such as generics with type-argument inference or extension methods.
 We are also looking to improve the efficiency of sound implementations of gradual typing.